 The risk assessment reviewed the information on the possibility of emergence of bacteriophage-resistant strains of L. monocytogenes.
 The conclusion from the scientific evidence, supported by experts in the field and international regulators, is that when using bacteriophages to treat food, the development of resistance in food processing environments is minimal, provided adequate information on the use, application and disposal of unsold product is provided to food manufacturers, and that manufacturers have regard to that information.
 This is no different to resistance developed by bacteria as a stress response to other bactericidal treatments applied during food processing.
 Treated products are not expected to re-enter the processing facility.
-Adherence to GHP ensures phage treated product that is not appropriate to be processed for commercial sale needs to be removed from the production facility on a regular basis, along with appropriate cleaning regimes to ensure there is no build-up of bacteriophage resistance development in food premises using the P100 preparation, is being maintained by the Applicant.
+Adherence to GHP ensures phage treated product that is not appropriate to be processed for commercial sale needs to be removed from the production facility on a regular basis, along with appropriate cleaning regimes to ensure there is no build-up of bacteriophage reservoirs in the facility.
+Continuous screening and monitoring of host susceptibility and phage resistance development in food premises using the P100 preparation, is being maintained by the Applicant.